 The settlement of Quorn was established in 1878 during the building process of the railway from Port Augusta toward the north of Australia.
 In 1917, the railway line that connected the east of Australia to the west was completed, and Quorn was where it met the north-south line.
 That means anyone travelling across the continent in either direction would pass through.
 In those days, Quorn was a pretty important crossroad!

 The heyday only latest twenty years before the east-west line was re-routed, and by the 1950s, all trains stopped using the railway lines through Quorn.
-In the 1970s, a group of train enthusiasts slowly started to rebuild the damages tracks and restore locomotives and carriages, and the Pichi Richi Railway was born.
+In the 1970s, a group of train enthusiasts slowly started to rebuild the damaged tracks and restore locomotives and carriages, and the Pichi Richi Railway was born.

 Quorn today has a population of around 1200 people and this tourist railway is the main attraction in town.
 It’s not the only thing to do here though.
 As a gateway to the Flinders Ranges, this is a good base to explore further but still have the facilities a town affords.
 It’s a great place to stay a night or two if you are heading further north, through Leigh Creek or Maree.
 There’s plenty of history, hiking and stunning natural beauty to enjoy while here.